About Hallie Lee

 Sometime after tossing in the towel, we visited Southland Christian Church in Nicholasville.
 Not to sound cliche but becoming a member of the Southland community turned out to be the catalyst to my eventual healing.

-I didn’t make an immediate, mad dash to my computer afterward, nor did my grief suddenly vanish, but what did happen was a steady, deep growth in my faith, nurtured every Sunday by an inspirational teaching from a refreshing, relatable pastor.
+I didn’t make an immediate, mad dash to my computer afterward, nor did my grief suddenly vanish, but what did happen was a steady, deep growth in my faith, nurtured every Sunday by an inspirational teaching from a refreshingly relatable pastor.

 Quite simply, this church, these pastors, and this community, rekindled my sense of hope.
 God’s timing truly IS divine, because just when I needed it the most, I began to feel less afraid, less alone, and less heartbroken.